Cameron Smith wins Sony Open in playoff after wild finish - WHIZ News

 Steele was trying to win for the first time in just over two years.
 This was hard to take.

-“Everything that could go wrong went wrong today,” Steele said.
-He closed with a 71.
+“Everything that could go wrong went wrong today,” Steele said after a 71.

+The victory assures Smith a spot in the Masters.
+He also is assured a return to Hawaii next year for the Sentry Tournament of Champions.

+“That’s been one I’ve wanted to tick off for a long time, to finally say I’ve won an event by myself,” Smith said.
+“It’s quite good.”

 A final round that was wet, gray and full came to life in the final hour, which is about how long it took to play the last two holes because the maintenance crew kept having to squeegee the 18th green.